mararap/minishell/docs/04-signal.md

 * Only children react
 * `waitpid` continues cleanly

-👉 This keeps your global signal flag untouched during execution.
+👉 This keeps our global signal flag untouched during execution.

 ---

 ### 5.6.
-The “three-layer design” you described
+The “three-layer design”

 This is the key architectural idea: